vikahlv/Bias/README.md

 Author: Viktor H. Ahlqvist

 The idea is to:
-1. Create individual level data
+1. Create individual-level data
 2. Perform regression
 3. Store the estimate
-4. Repeat 100 times and avreage
+4. Repeat 100 times and average
-5. Modify input paramaters (right now as args on linte 24 and 51)
+5. Modify input parameters (right now as args on line 24 and 51)

-Here is a small simulation I wrote
+Here is a small simulation I wrote:

 ```
 	set seed 1
 	clear*